 - Compare station locations to ArcGIS online to check locations.

-- Practice converting from wind direction in degrees to wind direction in bearing (using the cardinal and ordinal directions).
+- Practice converting from wind direction in degrees to wind direction using the cardinal and ordinal directions.

 - Sort and process buoy data to create a wind rose plot of a buoy station in the Gulf Stream in Excel.

 - Infer how wind speed and direction influence ocean currents through Ekman transport.